Survey: US businesses add a modest 153,000 jobs in December

 WASHINGTON (AP) — U.S. companies reported a modest gain of 153,000 jobs last month, all in service industries such as retail and health care, according to a private survey.

-Payroll provider ADP says hotels and restaurants added 18,000 jobs in December, while higher-paying professional services, such as engineering, added 24,000.
+Payroll provider ADP said Thursday that hotels and restaurants added 18,000 jobs in December, while higher-paying professional and business services, such as engineering, added 24,000.
 Manufacturers lost 9,000 jobs and construction firms shed 2,000.

 Businesses added 215,000 jobs in November, the strongest showing since June.